MicrosoftDocs/customer-insights/ci-docs/data-sources-manage.md

 After the next refresh of the data source, the corrected records are ingested to Customer Insights and passed on to downstream processes.

 For example, a 'birthday' column has the datatype set as 'date'.
 A customer record has their birthday entered as '01/01/19777'.
 The system flags this record as corrupt.
 Change the birthday in the source system to '1977'.
-After an automated refresh of data sources, the field now has a valid format and the record is removed from the corrupted entity.
+After an automated refresh of data sources, the field now has a valid format and the record is removed from the corrupted table.

 [!INCLUDE [footer-include](includes/footer-banner.md)]